laminlabs/findrefs/README.md

-# refs: A clinical schema
+# references: A clinical schema

 This schema is focused on the fundamental concepts of clinical data models.